IABTechLab/uid2docs/docs/sdks/client-side-identity-v2.md

 # UID2 SDK for JavaScript (2.x and earlier versions) Reference Guide

 :::tip
-This documentation is for earlier versions of theUID2 SDK for JavaScript.
+This documentation is for earlier versions of the UID2 SDK for JavaScript.
 If you're using an earlier version, we recommend upgrading.
 See [UID2 SDK for JavaScript Reference Guide](client-side-identity.md), which includes a migration guide.
 :::

 Use this SDK to facilitate the process of establishing client identity using UID2 and retrieving advertising tokens.
 The following sections describe the high-level [workflow](#workflow-overview) for establishing UID2 identity, provide the SDK [API reference](#api-reference), and explain the [UID2 cookie format](#uid2-cookie-format).